thinkful-ei-jaguar/Jaye-bookmarks-app/README.md

 8. Check all validations in the API documentation (e.g. title and url field required)

-9. I can select from a dropdown (a <select> element) a "minimum rating" to filter the list by all bookmarks rated at or above the chosenselection
+9. I can select from a dropdown (a select element) a "minimum rating" to filter the list by all bookmarks rated at or above the chosen selection

 ## gh-pages link:
 https://thinkful-ei-jaguar.github.io/Jaye-bookmarks-app/